-On November 16, 2020, the Planning and Zoning Board recommended denial on a vote of 6 to 1; however, the amendments reviewed by the Planning and Zoning Board have been revised in the ordinance before the City Commission for first reading as follows:
+On November 16, 2020, the Planning and Zoning Board recommended denial on a vote of 6 to 1.
+Prior to moving forward for First Reading, the applicant revised the proposed amendments and requested that the updated amendments be reviewed by the Planning and Zoning Board at its January 25, 2021 meeting.
+The revisions between the two Planning and Zoning Board meetings include:

-- 1. an increase to six stories and 60 feet in building height has been revised to an increase to five stories within current 54 feet height limit. - 2. an increase in density up to 80 du/ac has been revised to 70 du/ac. - 3. an increased height for rooftops and rooftop features has been removed. - 4. a reduction in upper-story setbacks has been removed.
+- 1. Height: an increase to six stories and 60 feet in building height was revised to an increase to five stories within current 54 feet height limit. - 2.
+Density: an increase in density up to 80 du/ac was revised to 70 du/ac. - 3.
+Workforce Housing (Residential Incentive): option to provide workforce housing units either onsite, offsite, or via in-lieu contribution was limited to on-site units, and household income levels limited to moderate (80 120% AMI) was revised to include the income levels, very-low (<60% AMI), low (60 80% AMI), and moderate (80 120% AMI) at an equal distribution. - 4.
+Rooftop Height: an increased height for rooftops and rooftop features was removed. - 5.
+Setbacks: a reduction in upper-story setbacks was removed.